Shahbaz Khan Kamboh: Early life and family background

-Born as Shahrullah, he belonged to Lahore's Kamboh clan and was the sixth-generation descendant of Haji Ismail Kamboh, a disciple of Bahauddin Zakariya.
+Born as Shahrullah in Lahore, he belonged to the Punjabi Kamboh clan and was the sixth-generation descendant of Haji Ismail Kamboh, a disciple of Bahauddin Zakariya.
 He had entered Mughal service during Akbar's time.
-The Emperor was very much impressed by his sagacity and sharpness of intellect at the very first sight and soon elevated him to the rank of Mir Tozak (Quarter-Master General) and later to an Amir (Minister).
+The Emperor was very much impressed by his sagacity and sharpness of intellect at very first sight and soon elevated him to the rank of Mir Tozak (Quarter-Master General) and later to an Amir (Minister).
 He was a very capable officer, a brave soldier and had rendered meritorious service to the Mughal empire in various capacities.
 From a mansab of 100, he rapidly rose the number to 5000.
 As a Governor of Bengal, when operating in Brahmaputra, he had commanded 9000 strong cavalry.

-He was an all-rounder officer and besides his military duties, he also helped Akbar in civil administration and financial matters.
+He was an all-rounder officer, and besides his military duties, he also helped Akbar with civil administration and financial matters.
 He became a very close confidant, a companion, a Mir Bakhshi (head of the military department, holding the rank of imperial minister) and a Vakil (Chief Administrator or Prime Minister) of Akbar and had acquired and exercised great powers.
 He was given the name Shahbaz Khan at this point.
 In 1581, when Emperor Akbar marched against Mirza Hakim to the Punjab, Shahbaz Khan came to Fatehpur and for about ten months, he took in his hands the reins of state administration in the absence of the Emperor.

-As a General
+Mir Bakshi of the Mughals

 In 1572, General Lashkar Khan entered the royal court in a drunken state and challenged anybody to come and fight with him.
 His rowdy and blatant behavior annoyed His Majesty so much that he was ordered to be arrested, tied to the tail of a horse and dragged and finally thrown into the prison.
-He was replaced with Shahbaz Khan whom the emperor made his Mir Bakshi (Paymaster-General).
+He was replaced with Shahbaz Khan whom the emperor made his Mir Bakhshi (Paymaster-General).
 The title of Shahbaz Khan was also conferred on him.